kensanata/just-halberds/Knives.md

 ## Fragments of Play

 This section offers examples from an imaginary game illustrating all the ideas.
 The three people involved Alex, Berta and Claudia.
-Alex and Berta are players and Claudia is the referee.
+Alex plays Adalric and Berta plays Brunhilde; Claudia is the referee.

 ### Preparation for the first game